oomph-lib/oomph-lib/README.md

 If your package manager does not provide a recent enough version of `cmake`, you will need to build it from source.
 You can find instructions on how to do this [below](#building-cmake) and on the [CMake website](https://cmake.org/install/).

+**NOTE:** we have heavily customised the CMake-based build process to facilitate the installation and usage of the library.
+Newcomers to CMake who wish to google details of the CMake syntax should note that any functions starting with the `oomph_` prefix are our own and are therefore not described in the native CMake documentation.

 ### Ninja

 We strongly advocate the use of [Ninja](https://github.com/ninja-build/ninja)